Myrtle Beach South Carolina Homes for Sale Learn more about real estate for sale Myrtle Beach SC

 Myrtle Beach became a city in 1957 but had a long and colorful history dating back hundreds of years before that.

 The area was originally inhabited by the Waccamaw and Winyah Indians and later was settled by Spanish explorers.
 The English took over when the Spanish died from disease, but then they faced the threat of pirates from the sea.
 Later, the city endured Hurricane Hazel, which demolished buildings along the Grand Strand.
 All of these stories have become an important and cherished part of the city’s history, along with folklore about friendly ghosts that look after residents.

-While parts of the city act as a tourist attraction and offer fun family activities and a bustling nightlife, residents can easily find solitude in one of the area’s state parks or along parts of its 60-mile stretch of beach.
-Myrtle Beach real estate has something to offer anyone; from vacation condos to large family homes with acreage, the city is consistently one of the fastest growing in the nation, according to the U.S. Census Bureau.
+While parts of the city act as a tourist attraction and offer fun family activities and a bustling nightlife, residents can easily find solitude in one of the area’s state parks or along with parts of its 60-mile stretch of beach.
+Myrtle Beach has something to offer anyone; from vacation condos to large family homes with acreage, the city is consistently one of the fastest-growing in the nation, according to the U.S. Census Bureau.

 Shopping and Dining

 Myrtle Beach restaurants offer just about every type of food imaginable from Thai to American to French cuisine.
 Foodies are sure to enjoy themselves in one of the many highly-rated restaurants, while diners just looking for a quick meal can easily pop into one of the many pizzerias and local cafes.
 Planet Hollywood offers a themed dining experience, Croissants Bistro and Bakery uses the freshest local ingredients in its unique creations, and Sticky Fingers Smokehouse is known for its authentic barbecue meals.